Mediterranean Plants: How to plant and care for them

 Bay Leaf Topiary

-Adding a Bay Leaf tree to your garden is not only a plant which will look visually pleasing, as it can also be useful in the kitchen too – used in soups, stews and many other dishes, it’s a fragrant addition to have in your herb collection.
+Adding a Bay Leaf tree to your garden is not only a plant which will look visually pleasing, as it can also be useful in the kitchen too – used in soups, stews and many other dishes, but it’s also a fragrant addition to have in your herb collection.

 Flowering in spring, Bay Leaf can be planted from April through to September and can grow up to 7.5 meters tall.
 Requiring either full or partial sun in a sheltered spot, this type of tree is hardy to temperatures of minus five degrees.